 A Eurotop is similar, but instead of looking like a separate layer, it is sewn flush to the mattress.
 Both of these create an added soft layer between you and the initial mattress comfort layer.
 Keep in mind that these are thin layers only and are not used for support, but only for added softness.

 A pillowtop or Eurotop mattress on their own would fall closer to a 2 or 1 on the scale of 1 to 10.
 However, as I mention above they are rarely thicker than an inch and half and only provide an initial layer without any added support.
 A pillowtop or Eurotop can be used with any level of comfort to create added softness, whereas a plush mattress is describing the mattress comfort itself.

 When a pillowtop or Eurotop is used in conjunction with a plush mattress they create what is called a plush pillowtop or plush Eurotop mattress.
 When used in this manner you get what many companies may describe as an ultra plush, or extra soft sleeping surface as earlier described.

 What in the World is a Plush Firm Mattress?

-Hopefully I’ve broken down these terms a little better so you can understand exactly how and why the term plush is used to describe mattress comfort levels.
-Just keep in mind that plush, although often used interchangeably with soft, is actually a comfort level that falls between a true soft and medium sleeping surface in terms of weight yield.
+Hopefully, I’ve broken down these terms a little better so you can understand exactly how and why the term plush is used to describe mattress comfort levels.
+Just keep in mind that plush, although often used interchangeably with soft, is actually a comfort level that falls between a truly soft and medium sleeping surface in terms of weight yield.